Summer Fun at Lakes

 Arizona and Utah

-If you want to take a break from wine tasting and feasting at the many world-class vineyards and restaurants in famous Sonoma wine region, refresh yourself at this picturesque lake just a few miles north of Geyserville and Healdsburg.
+If you want to take a break from wine tasting and feasting at the many world-class vineyards and restaurants in the famous Sonoma wine region, refresh yourself at Lake Sonoma just a few miles north of Geyserville and Healdsburg.
 Visitors can go for a dip in the lake at numerous designated beaches or rent a boat.
 Sport fishing enthusiasts seek out Yorty Creek on the north end of the lake, where there is a launch for small boats that do not require trailers; perfect for non-motorized boaters who like to fish or paddle far from motorboats.

 Situated between Reno, Nevada, and Sacramento, California, with 72 miles of shoreline and over 1,600 feet deep, outdoor enthusiasts can escape the city heat to the cool elevations of Lake Tahoe in over an hour’s drive.
 Whether paddle boarding from south shore, relaxing on the beach and swimming in the clear blue waters off west shore, waterskiing or sailing from north shore, or even catching a Shakespeare play with Tahoe as your back-drop from the east shore – the Lake Tahoe area has something for everyone.